-RESET, Reset pin: When the RSTDISBL fuse is programmed, this pin functions as an input pin, and the part will have to rely on power-on reset and brown-out reset as its reset sources.
-When the RSTDISBL fuse is unprogrammed, the reset circuitry is connected to the pin, and the pin can not be used as an input pin.
+RESET, Reset pin: When the RSTDISBL Fuse is programmed, this pin functions as a normal I/O pin, and the part will have to rely on Power-on Reset and Brown-out Reset as its reset sources.
+When the RSTDISBL Fuse is unprogrammed, the reset circuitry is connected to the pin, and the pin can not be used as an I/O pin.